superwall/Superwall-iOS/Examples/SuperwallSwiftUIExample/README.md

 # SwiftUI Example App

-This app demonstrates how to use Superwall's *Paywall* SDK in SwiftUI.
+This app demonstrates how to use Superwall's SDK in SwiftUI.
 We've written a mini tutorial below to help you understand what's going on in the app.

 Usually, to integrate the SDK into your app, you first need to have configured and enabled a paywall using the [Superwall Dashboard](https://superwall.com/dashboard).
 However, with this example app, we have already done that for you and provided a sample API key to get you up and running.
 When you integrate the SDK into your own app, you'll need to use your own API key for your own Superwall account.
 To do that, [sign up for a free account on Superwall](https://superwall.com/sign-up).